 The Mac Mini is whisper quiet, in fact far quieter than the older Mac Pro silver tower.
 If you want to record through microphones in the same room as your computer then fan noise is an important consideration - I’m impressed by the lack of noise from the Mac Mini.

-I’ve pimped my Mac Mini, installing 16gb of RAM and a Crucial SSD, both of these options cost around $300 and around 30 minutes to install.
+I’ve pimped my Late 2012 Mac Mini, installing 16GB of RAM and a Crucial SSD, both of these options cost around $300 and around 30 minutes to install.
 Now the little baby flies like a rocket.

 Having run some tests my pimped Mac Mini can easily record 64 audio tracks in a single pass on a low buffer setting and play them back too with plug-ins installed.
 It may be Mini by name, but the performance of a Mac Mini belies its unassuming size.